MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/incoming-emails-unexpectedly-synchronized-have-unexpected-missing-data.md

 ### Cause

-Server-side synchronization will automatically track emails based on the [incoming email filtering method configuration](/power-platform/admin/email-message-filtering-correlation) specified for each identified (resolved) Dataverse recipient.
-A Dataverse recipient is resolved by locating the applicable user and queue mailboxes associated with the email addresses found in the **To**, **Cc**, and **Bcc** fields on the received email from the external system (Exchange or Gmail).
+Server-side synchronization automatically tracks emails based on the [incoming email filtering method configuration](/power-platform/admin/email-message-filtering-correlation) specified for each identified (resolved) Dataverse recipient.
+A Dataverse recipient is resolved by locating the applicable user and queue mailboxes associated with the email addresses found in the **To**, **Cc**, and **Bcc** fields on the received email from the external system (Exchange or Google Gmail).
 Therefore, if an email address is associated with more than one Dataverse mailbox with different incoming email filtering method settings, emails might unexpectedly synchronize into the system.
 You can examine the **To**, **Cc**, and **Bcc** fields on the email in Dataverse to identify unexpected Dataverse recipients.

 ### Resolution

 If an email is unexpectedly synchronized into the system, you can identify the Dataverse mailbox that automatically accepted the email by examining the following properties of the synchronized email in Dataverse.

 - **Accepting Entity**: The user or queue that receives the email and is configured to automatically track it.
-For example, if a queue named "Customer Service" that is configured to track all emails receives an email, then the "Customer Service" queue is considered the Accepting Entity.
+For example, if a queue named "Customer Service" that is configured to track all emails receives an email, the "Customer Service" queue is considered the Accepting Entity.
   > [!NOTE]
-  > This column will be empty for manually tracked emails.
+  > This column is empty for manually tracked emails.
 In this case, you can refer to the **Created by** column.
 - **Receiving Mailbox**: The mailbox that's processed when server-side synchronization detects that an email contains a user or queue that's configured to automatically track it.
   > [!IMPORTANT]
   > The value of this column can be different from the **Accepting Entity**.
 For example, suppose Paul Cannon, who is set up to automatically track replies to existing emails, receives a message.
 The "Customer Service" queue, which is set up to track all emails, receives the same message.
 Server-side synchronization might process Paul's mailbox first and recognize that another recipient, "Customer Service", is configured to automatically track the email.
 In this case, the **Accepting Entity** is the "Sales" queue, but the **Receiving Mailbox** is Paul's.